hernantz/classyconf/docs/source/loaders.rst

 .. autoclass:: classyconf.loaders.CommandLine

-This loader lets you extract configuration variables from parsed CLI arguments.
+This loader lets you extract configuration variables from parsed command line arguments.
 By default it works with `argparse`_ parsers.

 .. code-block:: python